 - also spelled Cuzco, Qusqu or Kusko

-- Name also means “center of the world“
+- Its name can be translated to “center of the world“

 - Situated at an altitude of 3,416 meters/11,200 ft.